 We also operate our larger footprint flagship retail stores, or Flagship Stores, in West Hollywood in Los Angeles, California, Union Square in San Francisco, California, SoHo and Upper East Side in New York, New York and in Chicago, Illinois.
 Our Flagship Stores are typically 8,000 to 12,000 square feet with thousands of unique items for sale and are located in highly desirable, densely populated locations with strong foot traffic.
-In addition, we operate smaller footprint neighborhood retail stores, or Neighborhood Stores, on the Upper East Side and Brooklyn in New York, Newport Beach, California and Palo Alto, California.
-Our Neighborhood Stores are typically 2,500 to 4,500 square feet with items for sale focused in one category and are located in an area with large number of potential customers who are interested in that category.
+In addition, we operate smaller footprint neighborhood retail stores, or Neighborhood Stores, in twelve locations in New York, California, Texas, Georgia, Connecticut and Florida.
+Our Neighborhood Stores are typically 1,800 to 3,500 square feet with items for sale reflecting a selection of the Company's online assortment and are located in an area with a large number of potential customers.